SandTechStuff/10ThemeFor11/README.md

 # 10ThemeFor11

 > [!NOTE]
-> This theme is nowhere near complete.
+> This theme is about 50% complete.
 To track its progress, check the ["Theme Progress"](https://github.com/SandTechStuff/10ThemeFor11/issues/1) issue.
 > When most assets are completed, a proper theme will be provided in releases.

 10ThemeFor11 is an `.msstyles` theme for Windows 11 that aims to provide accurate Windows 10 controls, to the greatest extent that Windows 11 allows.